 - When erysipelas affects the face, the swollen area usually includes the nose and both cheeks.

 Erysipelas occurs when Group A Streptococcus bacteria penetrate the outer skin barrier.

-These bacteria normally live on your skin and other surfaces without causing any damage.
+These bacteria usually live on your skin and other surfaces without causing any damage.
 However, they can enter your skin through a cut or sore and cause an infection.

 Conditions that cause breaks in the skin, such as athlete’s foot and eczema, can sometimes lead to erysipelas.

-Erysipelas can also occur when the bacteria spreads to the nasal passages after an infection in the nose and throat.
+Erysipelas can also occur when the bacteria spread to the nasal passages after an infection in the nose and throat.